Latest version is 1.1.0 Beta 6, July 16, 2022 - Download

-The program is fast, efficient, has extensive media type support, and it's easy to set up.
-It's also fully open-source, with published source code on GitHub that you can view and modify as you please.
+PinballY is fast and efficient, it has extensive media type support, and it's easy to set up.
+It's fully open-source, with published source code on GitHub that you can view and modify as you please.

 If you selected the Windows Setup version, double-click the .msi file and follow the prompts to choose a folder and install.
 If you selected a ZIP version, unpack the files from the ZIP into a folder on your hard disk.